ibdgc/idhub/docs/index.md

 </div>

-## What is IDHub?
+## What is IDhub?

-The IBDGC Integrated Data Hub (IDHub) is a comprehensive data management system designed to:
+The IBDGC Integrated Data Hub (IDhub) is a comprehensive data management system designed to:

 -   :material-database-check: **Centralize** biobank and clinical data from multiple sources.
 -   :material-shield-check: **Validate** data quality and consistency before loading.